H-Rehan/Techlabs_DS04/README.md

 ex.
 Windows 10

 # Installing
-The model is avaliable in our GitHub repository under Techlabs_DS04/lending-club-loan-defaulters-prediction.ipynb.
+The model is available in our GitHub repository under Techlabs_DS04/lending-club-loan-defaulters-prediction.ipynb.

 How/where to download your program